 What Is A Snail’s Shell Made Of?

 Snails are gastropods that are part of the Phylum Mollusca.
 Many molluscans, with almost 100,000 living mollusc species, are characterized for having shells.
 Along with snails, some other famous shelled molluscans are oysters, clams, the nautilus, and the ‘living fossil’ chiton.
 Some non-shelled molluscs are slugs (basically a bigger, shell-less version of the snail), octopuses and squids.

 Molluscan shells are made of a lattice of different minerals and organic molecules.

-Out of the 95 to 99%, calcium carbonate is the primary mineral.
+Of that 95 to 99%, calcium carbonate is the primary mineral.

 This layer is also where snails deposit their pigments.
-Pigments help the snails make patterns that might signal to predators, “Hey, you see this bright red color?
+Pigments help the snails make patterns that might signal predators, “Hey, do you see this bright red color?
 This means I’m definite not tasty.
 Do NOT eat me.”
 The pigments are sometimes an indication of the snail’s diet.

 How Do Snails (and Other Molluscs) Make Their Shells?

 Biomineralization is nothing but life (the bio part of the word) using minerals like calcium to make things like shells or the structure of corals.
-The suffix -zation indicates it’s a process.
+The suffix -zation indicates that it’s a process.

 The shell will continue to grow along with the snail (or mollusc).

 Each species of molluscs, including the wide variety of snails, have a slightly different approach to creating their shells.
 According to their habitats, land vs. water or freshwater vs. seawater, the animals can adapt their shells and their compositions (some molluscs are even known to use heavy metals to replace calcium in their shells!).